Australian RBA Cuts Interest Rates Good News For Aussie Expats

-05/05/2015 – For the second time this year the Reserve Bank of Australia (RBA) has cut the official interest rates down to a record low of 2 percent.
+For the second time this year the Reserve Bank of Australian RBA cuts interest rates good news for Aussie expats.
+The cut in official interest rates down to a record low of 2 percent.
 The decision to reduce the official cash rate was widely expected however the debate centered around when the cut would be announced with some in the market expecting as early as April whilst others were expecting after June.

 In his talks with clients over the past couple of months Managing Director Brett Evans has been calling for the rate cut to occur in either May or June citing that April was too early after the February cut and any later than June may let the economy fall too quickly and away from the Reserve Bank’s Glenn Stevens monetary control.